Open-Scholarship-Strategy/site/index.md

 # 11. Conclusions <a name="Conclusions"></a>

-[Fill in this section]
+We are in the midst of a rapid evolution in tools, services, concepts and corresponding moves by key stakeholders in the global realm of Open Scholarship.
+However, we feel that there has been little strategic co-ordination in the implementation of the various aspects of Open Scholarship, prompting the need for this document.
+Within, we have compiled a comprehensive list of strategic steps that can be taken at different levels to move towards an Open Scholarship system.
+We provide substantial discussion into the pros and cons of these steps, the potential threats, the rationale, and existing strengths and existing initiatives helping to realise this.
+We believe that co-ordinated implementation of this strategy will be necessary to ensure that we do not to have to fall back to solutions that would otherwise potentially negatively impact and stifle the further development of open research practices on a global level.

+In short: Simply channeling more time, effort, and funds into maintaining the existing system, with perverse incentives and skewed power dynamics, is clearly no longer sustainable for global research.
+This document seeks to provide a comprehensive and strategic solution to this problem.
 By breaking down Open Scholarship into its constituents, it enables communities to take small steps as a collective towards a more open culture, and with relatively little effort.

+In order not to re-live the lock-in of research by yet another business plan that only pays lip service to the guiding values, principles and practices of Open Scholarship, this time around, academia cannot afford to lose sight on the variety of aspects that Open Scholarship contains.
+Primarily, the re-centering of scholarly practices on fundamental open principles that – as is outlined in more detailed form throughout this strategy – comprise not only free access to, but also the possibility to freely participate in and re-use research output in all its forms.
+We see this freedom as essential to any future of Open Scholarship, and that violation of these freedoms also violates the principles of Open Scholarship.

 **Important Note** The latest draft of project is currently in development and available for contributions on [GitHub](https://github.com/Open-Scholarship-Strategy/site).
 Please see the [README](https://github.com/Open-Scholarship-Strategy/site/blob/master/README.md) file for more detail, and the main content file to edit is [here](https://github.com/Open-Scholarship-Strategy/site/blob/master/index.md).
 Edits to this file, if approved, will automatically update into this webpage.